maximmax42/Discord-CustomRP/README.md

 Custom Discord Rich Presence Manager for Windows.
 Some of its features are run on startup and tray minimization.
 Uses [Lachee's DiscordRPC for C#](https://github.com/Lachee/discord-rpc-csharp).

 ## Downloading and setting up
 Download the latest version from [Releases](https://github.com/maximmax42/Discord-CustomRP/releases) page, unpack it somewhere, preferably in a separate folder, and start it up.
-Upon starting, a Setting Up help page will open in your browser (but [here's the link](https://github.com/maximmax42/Discord-CustomRP/wiki/Setting-Up) just in case, also you can press F1 in the app).
+Upon starting, you will be prompted to open a setup manual.
+You can open it later by pressing F1 or going Help -> Open Manual.
 ### Updating
 If you don't want to lose all your settings, please unpack the new version in the same folder as you did previously.